Professional Context

 💡 Expert Advice & Considerations

-Don't waste your time trying to use Gemini to automate grading or create generic lesson plans - instead, focus on using it to develop personalized learning pathways and real-time assessment tools that can help you identify and address knowledge gaps among your students.
+Rookies often make the mistake of using the AI to automate grading or create generic lesson plans - instead, focus on using it to develop personalized learning pathways and real-time assessment tools that can help you identify and address knowledge gaps among your students.

 Advanced Prompt Library